Have you ever thought of locating yourself on the blue planet (Earth)? This might be a tough question if you are residing in a new place.

 The GNSS satellite works by the following principle.
 Satellites are built with high precision atomic clocks operating at a frequency of 10.23 MHz.
-These clocks helps in calculating the position of the receiver.
+These clocks help in calculating the position and location of the receiver.

-The errors may occur not only due to clock errors.
-It may be due to ionosphere and troposphere delays, number of visible satellites, receiver clock timing.
+The errors may occur not only due to clock stability.
+It may happen due to ionosphere and troposphere delays, a number of visible satellites, and receiver clock timing.

-Now the distance is equal to the time taken for the radio wave to travel from the satellite to the GPS receiver multiplied with the speed of the radio wave.
+Now the distance is equal to the time taken for the radio wave to travel from the satellite to the GPS receiver multiplied by the speed of the radio wave.

 Distance = Speed of Radio wave X Travelling time of the radio wave

 The GPS uses the dead reckoning principle to calculate the current position based on previously obtained position.
 This is technically named as GPS fix.

 As I said, there are nearly 30 satellites in the space, you might think, how many satellites are needed to cover the earth?